mchklt/Nmap-Bomber/README.md

 # Nmap-Bomber
 Port scanning is crucial in recon, but running it manually on big scopes?
 Nope.
-That’s why I made **Nmap Bomber** — a badass Python script that runs fast and furious parallel nmap scans on your subdomains.
+That’s why I made **Nmap Bomber** — a Python script that runs fast and furious parallel nmap scans on your subdomains.
 **Why Nmap Bomber?**

 Because it bombs targets with speedy scans without frying your machine.
 It keeps up to **15 scans running at once**, starting a new scan as soon as one finishes.